 - To show only a custom timeline range you can use the "Custom Range" option in "Format Timeline" pop-over.
-This option is also important for print outs with a custom timeline range. - For the most important timeline functions iTaskX offers a "Quick Access Mini Toolbar" above the timeline with the following functions: - $|\leftrightarrow|$ Zooms the timeline in. - A Zooms the timeline out. - I Restores the last saved settings from the "Format Timeline" pop-over. - Quick access to the "Custom Timeline Range" function. - With the "Work-Free" color button in the "View Options and Styles" window IS you can change the color of non-working time.
+This option is also important for print outs with a custom timeline range. - For the most important timeline functions iTaskX offers a "Quick Access Mini Toolbar" above the timeline with the following functions: - $|\leftrightarrow|$ Zooms the timeline in. - ∀ Zooms the timeline out. - I Restores the last saved settings from the "Format Timeline" pop-over. - Quick access to the "Custom Timeline Range" function.